CristinaPlesa/neighborhood/README.md

 * Test: It should take a users input and loop through the number displayed in the form of an array.
   * Code:
   * Expected Output:

-* Test: It should return an array with "Won't you by my neighbor?" string if number contains a 3.
-  * Code:
-  * Expected Output:

 * Test: It should return an array with "Boop" string if number contains a 2, but not a 3.